SharePoint/sp-dev-gdpr-activity-hub/Documentation/Setup-Guide.md

 Save and Publish the new home page and you are done!

 ## Play with the Solution
 Now you are ready to play with the solution.
-You can find a detailed help in the ["User Guide"](./User-Guide.md) document.
+You can find a detailed help in the [User Guide](./User-Guide.md) document.
+In case of any issues during the setup process, please refer to the [Troubleshooting Guide](./Troubleshooting-Guide.md)